Araxeus/ScreenshotZ/README.md

      .

    - App launch directly to system tray

    - Option to change default screenshot directory

    - Option to add a Custom Keybind (Save a combination of 1-3 keys) [Does not replace PrtScn button]

    - When PrintScreen is pressed - it will always save to screenshot directory

    - v1.1 added Option to launch Crop UI on Custom Keybind and/or PrtScn

-     -> Cropped picture will be automatically be in your clipboard for easy sharing
+     Cropped picture will be automatically be in your clipboard for easy sharing

    - v1.2 added more Crop Options (Save Original , Exit UI onCrop)

    - App save settings to MyUser/.ScreenshotZ/config.XML

    - Default screenshot directory is MyUser/.ScreenshotZ/Screenshots (Default 2nd keybind is null)

   - To show some debugging: run openWithDebug.bat from same directory as jar OR start program from CMD

   - To add/delete Startup rule run the corresponding bat as Administrator from the same directory as ScreenshotZ-v1.2.exeCom

-    ## You can use some Command Line Arguments to take screenshots/+crop them without running the whole program:
+ #### You can use some Command Line Arguments to take screenshots/+crop them without running the whole program:

-     - directly capture screenshot to saved/default directory when launched with %arg [-capture]
+   - %arg [-capture] -> directly capture screenshot to saved/default directory

-     - add %arg [-crop] to also launch crop UI
+   - add %arg [-crop] on top of it to also launch crop UI

-     for example in cmd: "java -jar ScreenshotZ-v1.2.jar -capture -crop"
+     for example in cmd:

+            java -jar ScreenshotZ-v1.2.jar -capture -crop

      (App will just take screenshot without launching main thread)

      following this procedure you can bind the core functionality of the program to pretty much anything

      for example: add to explorer.exe context menu the option to instantly crop [TODO will upload reg files for that]

-.

-.
+***

 ## Startup Rule Instructions: (Adds startup rule to windows task scheduler)